 In total the programme consists of 120 ECTS, of which 60 ECTS (including the thesis) are completed at RSM.
 Students will complete the programme with a combined thesis of at least 20 ECTS.

 Which language skills do I need at the partner university?

 At the time of application, students need to show proof of a certain language level according to the Common European Framework of Reference of Languages (CEFR).
-The required CEFR levels will vary depending on the destination school as well as the chosen programme at that school.
+The required CEFR levels will vary depending on the destination school as well as the chosen programme at that school and in most cases a higher level will further be required at the time of beginning the partner programme than what will be required at the time of application.
 For specific requirement, please see the latest DM2 brochure.

 What will an extra study year(s) abroad cost me?

 As a DM2 student, you are exempt from the tuition fee at the partner university, which means that you will pay tuition as a student of Erasmus University Rotterdam for the entire duration of your studies (while you study here at RSM, and while you study abroad).
 Further, studying abroad involves additional costs, such as costs of language courses, visa and insurances, your flight and other travelling expenses.